4W4I5/Semester-4-Notes/FSE/FSE 8 Feb, 2023 (XP Programming).md

 	- Even if there are lots of tests a program might not fully be tested for flaws
 ###### Key Points
 - Extreme programming includes practices such as systematic testing, continuous improvement and customer involvement
-	- Theres always refactoring, test cases and customer feedback and input
+	- There's always refactoring, test cases and customer feedback and input
 - Customers are involved in developing requirements which are expressed as simple scenarios
 	- Customers are required to specify their requirements which are converted into scenarios by the team
 - The approach to testing in XP is a particular strength where executable tests are developed before the code is written